fahadmehfooz/Reddit-Vaccine-Myths-EDA/README.md

 # Reddit-Vaccine-Myths-EDA

-* Predicting myths related to vaccine.
+* Investigating the myths related to vaccines.
 * Dataset contains 1566 rows and 8 columns.
 * Found out polarity and sensitivity of categorical columns.
 * Built a corpus and removed the stopwords.